sisigitadi/PromptMatrix/README.md

-# PromptMatrix V6.2.0
+# PromptMatrix V6.2.1

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An intuitive web application designed to help users **understand prompt engineering principles** and **construct effective, well-structured prompts** for various AI models.
-PromptMatrix V6.2.0 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive framework for text, image, video, and music generation.
+PromptMatrix V6.2.1 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive framework for text, image, video, and music generation.
 This tool is **not an AI itself**, but a powerful assistant for building and learning about prompts.

 **Note on Versioning:** Starting with V5.5.0, PromptMatrix adopts Semantic Versioning (SemVer: `MAJOR.MINOR.PATCH`).

 **[➡️ Live Demo (GitHub Pages) Link: https://sisigitadi.github.io/promptmatrix/](#)**

+## ✨ What's New in V6.2.1 (Content Update)

+This version focuses on refining the available text frameworks.
+*   **Content Update:** Added the "SPICE" framework to the Text Prompt Frameworks and removed the obsolete "RIDE" framework.
+*   **Version Update:** Application version updated to `V6.2.1`.

-## ✨ What's New in V6.2.0 (Current Version - UI/UX Fixes)
+## ✨ What's New in V6.2.0 (UI/UX Fixes)

 This iteration of V6.2.0 focuses on UI/UX bug fixes and polish based on user feedback.